VirtoCommerce/vc-module-notification/docs/index.md

      1. 'BCC' field is blank by default.
 You can enter as many emails as needed.
 ![Notification Details](media/screen-notification-details.png)

-### Liquid language
+### Liquid Language
-A liquid syntax used to describe email templates.
-Scriban library used to render liquid.
-Therefore the user can write liquid templates as well as scriban templates.
-[Take a reference](https://github.com/scriban/scriban/blob/master/doc/liquid-support.md) to Scriban library for detailed liquid syntax description.
+Liquid syntax is used to describe email templates.
+As Scriban library is leveraged to render liquid, you can write liquid templates as well as scriban templates.
+For more information on liquid syntax, go [here](https://github.com/scriban/scriban/blob/master/doc/liquid-support.md).

 ### Notification Template